MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/azure-subscription.md

 ### What you can't do with this feature
 This feature isn't intended to provide feature parity with the Microsoft Azure Management Portal.
-The functionality of this feature is a minor subset of the features at https://portal.azure.com, but you can view your instances and do other basic actions to simplify everyday tasks and help make management easier.
+The functionality of this feature is a minor subset of the features at https://portal.azure.com, but you can view your instances and perform other basic actions to simplify everyday tasks and help make management easier.

 You can't:
 -	Manage your Azure subscription